learn-co-curriculum/cssi-2.3-functions/Readme.md

 This is the equivalent of telling the computer - do those steps in the goGetLunch function.
 The parentheses are necessary to let the browser know that we want to run the instructions.

 ##Passing in Parameters
 Parameters allow you to pass values into functions - they help make functions reusable.
 Instead of using the same values every time you use the function, you can use the same set of instructions on different data.
-Instead of having to write a new goGetLunch function for each student, we can write it once, and then use it on any student we want.
 ```
 function goGetLunch(student) {
   console.log('hey, ' + student);
   console.log('close your computer');
   console.log('stand up');